Double bubble plumbings and two-curve flops: Plumbings and the two-cycle quiver

 Let $Q_1 = S^3 = Q_2$ and let $Z = S^1$.
 The embedding $Z \hookrightarrow Q_i$ defines a knot, which we will denote $\upkappa_i$ but usually assume is trivial.
 The normal bundle $\upnu_{Z/Q_i} \cong S^1\times D^2$ is trivial, so the possible isomorphisms $\upeta\colon \upnu_{Z/Q_1} \to \upnu_{Z/Q_2}$ covering an orientation-preserving diffeomorphism of $Z$ form a torsor for the integers.

-\begin{Lemma} The plumbing $W_\upeta(\upkappa_1,\upkappa_2)$ contains two exact Maslov zero Lagrangian submanifolds $K$, $K'$ obtained from the two possible Morse-Bott surgeries of the $Q_i$ along $Z$. \end{Lemma} \begin{proof} There are two Lagrange surgeries of the planes $\bR^2 \amalg i\bR^2 \subset \bC^2$, which are distinct up to compactly supported Hamiltonian isotopy.
+\begin{Lemma} The plumbing $W_\upeta(\upkappa_1,\upkappa_2)$ contains two exact Maslov zero Lagrangian submanifolds $K$, $K'$ obtained from the two possible Morse-Bott surgeries of the $Q_i$ along $Z$. \end{Lemma} \begin{proof} There are two Lagrange surgeries of the planes $\Gamma := \bR^2 \sqcup i\bR^2 \subset \bC^2$, which are distinct up to compactly supported Hamiltonian isotopy.
 The intersection locus $Z\subset W_{\upeta}$ is an isotropic submanifold, and an open neighbourhood $U(Z) \subset W_{\upeta}$ is symplectomorphic to a disc bundle in the total space of a symplectic vector bundle $E \to T^*Z$.
 The bundle $E$ admits two transverse Lagrangian subbundles coming from the normal bundles $\upnu_{Z/Q_i}$, which means that $E$ is globally symplectically trivial.
 The surgeries of two transverse planes in $\bC^2$ may then be performed pointwise.
-The 1-handles in each fibre of $E$ are exact and graded, from which the corresponding properties for the Bott surgeries follow. \end{proof}
+It is a general fact \cite[Lemma 6.2]{Mak-Wu-cobordism} that the Lagrange surgery of two exact Lagrangians along a connected clean intersection remains exact.